 - 53 new forms/templates with 6,500+ data fields

 - Quarterly reporting is mandatory and submissions are due within 42 calendar days after the quarter ends

 Moreover, re-submission of audited figures is also mandatory (for companies who are subjected to a regulatory audit, the data must be resubmitted once the audit is complete).

 Watch this space for more details, coming your way soon.

-About DataTracks: DataTracks Limited is a subsidiary of DataTracks Services Limited.
-With a track record of more than 10 years, DataTracks is a global leader in preparation of financial statements in XBRL and iXBRL formats for filing with regulators.
-DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, ACRA in Singapore and MCA in India.
+With a track record of more than 17 years, DataTracks is a global leader in preparation of financial statements in XBRL and iXBRL formats for filing with regulators.
+DataTracks prepares more than 220,000 reports for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland, ACRA in Singapore and MCA in India.

 The views expressed are that of the author’s and DataTracks is not responsible for the contents or views expressed therein.
 To find out more about DataTracks, visit www.datatracks.com/uk or drop a line at firstname.lastname@example.org